ViktorStiskala/cryptsetup-ssh-unlocker/README.md

 # Cryptsetup SSH unlocker

-Utility for unattended remote unlock of LUKS encrypted LVM/root using SSH and cryptsetup.
+Utility for unattended remote unlock of LUKS encrypted LVM/root disk partition using SSH and cryptsetup.
 Periodically polls defined servers for open SSH port, then tries to unlock the server using cryptsetup.
 Requires `dropbear` or any other SSH server which could be run from initial ramdisk.